 Over five years ago Lakeland Regional Health assessed our existing healthcare system and future needs, and saw an urgent need for a special healthcare destination where women and children could receive compassionate and safe care during life’s most important moments.
 With the opening of the Carol Jenkins Barnett Pavilion for Women & Children, Lakeland Regional Health is now the premier destination for family-centered quality healthcare in our area.

 Lakeland Regional Health is a Lakeland Mom Sponsor and we are excited to share more with you about this new facility, as well as keep you updated on future events for women and children hosted by LRH.
 Below you’ll find photo and video highlights from our tour, along with my personal commentary on each of the areas of the new Pavilion.
-Click on any of our photos to enlarge.

 Children’s Emergency Department

 The new building is home to an Emergency Department just for kids!

 It has 33 private rooms, a 50% increase over the current children’s emergency department, and will be staffed by emergency room doctors specifically trained in pediatrics.
 The entrance is on the west side of the pavilion – look for the colorful sign.

 The lobby of the Children’s Emergency Department is designed to keep kids engaged while they wait, which is so helpful for parents waiting with other children.
 An interactive game screen on the wall responds to kids’ movements, and the beautiful two-story tree has tablets built into the trunk.